imagewize/.github/profile/README.md

+# Imagewize GitHub Overview

 Welcome to the official GitHub organization for **Imagewize Webdesign**.
-This repository contains our default community health files used across all Imagewize public repositories.
+This repository contains shared community and configuration files used across our public repositories.

 ## About Imagewize

-**Imagewize** is a Dutch web design and development agency specializing in elegant, high-performance WordPress and WooCommerce websites.
-We deliver scalable, user-focused digital experiences, tailored for businesses that value quality, performance, and attention to detail.
+**Imagewize** is a Netherlands-based web design and development agency.
+We specialize in custom WordPress and Shopify solutions that are fast, elegant, and built to perform.
+Our mission is to help businesses grow through modern, user-focused digital experiences.

 ## Public Repositories

-Below is a curated selection of our publicly available repositories:
+Below is a selection of public repositories maintained by Imagewize:

 - **[carousel-block](https://github.com/Imagewize/carousel-block)**
-  A lightweight and responsive JavaScript-based carousel block for modern web interfaces.
+  A lightweight JavaScript-powered carousel block for seamless content display.

 - **[jpc-theme](https://github.com/Imagewize/jpc-theme)**
-  A custom WordPress theme designed for Café JP Coen, built with Blade templating.
+  A custom WordPress theme developed for Café JP Coen, utilizing Blade templates.

 - **[services-block](https://github.com/Imagewize/services-block)**
-  A modular JavaScript block for showcasing services in a visually engaging format.
+  A modular JavaScript block designed for showcasing services effectively.

 - **[moiraine](https://github.com/Imagewize/moiraine)**
-  A carefully crafted WordPress block theme built on top of the Ollie framework.
+  A modern WordPress block theme built on top of the Ollie framework.

 - **[spa-theme](https://github.com/Imagewize/spa-theme)**
-  A serene and modern child theme for wellness centers, designed for use with Moiraine.
+  A calming, elegant child theme for wellness and spa businesses, built for use with Moiraine.

 - **[nynaeve](https://github.com/Imagewize/nynaeve)**
-  A high-performance WordPress theme based on Sage 11, built for customization and scalability.
+  A flexible, high-performance theme based on Sage 11, ideal for custom WordPress development.

 ---

-Let me know if you'd like to include links to your website or services, or add a contact/support section as well.
+Let me know if you'd like to add a **"How to contribute"** section, a **Contact/Support** section, or reference to any specific projects or services on [Imagewize.com](https://imagewize.com).